clearskies/ioq3-for-UrbanTerror-4/README.md

    + `loc` - Displays current location while in game
    + `messagemodec` - Console message mode - enter and execute a command without toggling the console
    + `messagemoder` - Rcon message mode - enter and execute an rcon command without toggling the console
+   + `randomRGB` - Randomly generates a new armband colour

 ### Other ###
    + <del>Paste support on Linux (Ctrl-V)</del> - This has been integrated into the official client